Reverse Hoteling: Best Practices for the Hybrid Office

 More employee buy-in

-Moving to hybrid work can present many new challenges for an organization, including potentially low employee buy-in.
+Moving to hybrid work setups can present many new challenges for an organization, including potentially low employee buy-in.
+For many employees, having their own assigned seat is simply part of the office experience.
+Giving up ‘their’ desk may feel like a big change.

 Reverse hoteling best practices

-Employees should always follow proper office hoteling etiquette, no matter what hoteling office model their organization is using.
+Employees should always follow proper reverse office hoteling etiquette, no matter what hoteling office model their organization is using.

 That said, reverse hoteling demands additional best practices in order to work well.